tudasc/TypeART/README.md

 # TypeART

 TypeART is a type and memory allocation tracking sanitizer.
-Itconsists of a LLVM compiler pass and a corresponding runtime to track relevant memory allocation information during the execution of a target program.
+It consists of a LLVM compiler pass and a corresponding runtime to track relevant memory allocation information during the execution of a target program.
 It instruments heap, stack and global variable allocations with a callback to our runtime.
 The callback consists of the runtime memory pointer value, what type (built-ins, user-defined structs etc.) and extent of the value.
 This allows users of our runtime to query detailed type information behind arbritary memory locations, as long as they are mapped.